 - 2 cups (a 12-oz. package) Nestle Semi-Sweet Chocolate Chips

 - Preheat the oven to 375 degrees F. Combine the butter, granulated sugar, and brown sugar together in a bowl and beat with a hand mixer until creamy.
+The dough color should slightly lighten.
+Mix in the vanilla.

 - Gradually beat the flour into the mixture.
 You may have to stir with a spoon at this point.
 Stir in the chocolate chips with a spoon.